Searching for New Physics in Rare $K$ and $B$ Decays without $|V_{cb}|$ and $|V_{ub}|$ Uncertainties: Rare Kaon and decays: a -independent Study

 For our purposes we follow \cite{Buras:2015qea} and cast the formulae (\ref{AIACD}) and (\ref{bklpn}) into a {semi-numerical} form that expresses the dominant parametric uncertainties.
 Relative to \cite{Buras:2015qea}, in the case of $\kpn$ {we just change the central values of $\vcb$ and $\gamma$ into the {reference ones in (\ref{REFCKM})} and we evaluate the central value for the branching ratio using (\ref{AIACD}).} {Furthermore, we express the $\gamma$-dependence with a sine function.} In the case of $\klpn$, which was given in \cite{Buras:2015qea} in terms of $\vub$, $\vcb$ and $\gamma$, we {also} trade the dependence on $\vub$ for the one on $\beta$ using (\ref{vtdvub}).
 We find

 where we do not show explicitly the parametric dependence on $\lambda$ and set $\lambda=0.225$.

 One can check using exact expressions that the $\lambda$ dependence of $ \mathcal{B}(\kpn)$ is very weak, due to partial cancellations among different contributions.
 Even setting $\lambda=0$ this branching ratio changes only by 4\%.
-The parametric relation for $\mathcal{B}(\klpn)$ is exact, while for $\mathcal{B}(\kpn)$ it gives an excellent approximation: {with respect to (\ref{AIACD}), for the large ranges {$38 \leq |V_{cb}|\times 10^{3} \leq 43$ and $60^\circ \leq \gamma \leq 75^\circ$ it is accurate to $1.5\%$ scanning one parameter at a time and to $2.5\%$ letting both of them vary simultaneously in the corresponding intervals.} Note that (\ref{kplusApprox}) provides an even better approximation of the exact branching ratio~\cite{Buras:2020xsm}, up to $1\%$ scanning one parameter at a time and to $1.5\%$ letting both of them vary simultaneously in the corresponding intervals.} {In the case of $\mathcal{B}(\kpn)$ the dependence on $\beta$ is very weak as one can verify even analytically by inspecting the formula (\ref{AIACD}).
+The parametric relation for $\mathcal{B}(\klpn)$ is exact, while for $\mathcal{B}(\kpn)$ it gives an excellent approximation: {with respect to (\ref{AIACD}), for the large ranges {$38 \leq |V_{cb}|\times 10^{3} \leq 43$ and $60^\circ \leq \gamma \leq 75^\circ$ it is accurate to $1.5\%$ scanning one parameter at a time and to $2.5\%$ letting both of them vary simultaneously in the corresponding intervals.} {The non-integer exponents, here and in similar equations in the following, are indeed fitted to describe as {power-law} functions of parameters some more complicated exact expressions, with the best possible accuracy.} Note that (\ref{kplusApprox}) provides an even better approximation of the exact branching ratio~\cite{Buras:2020xsm}, up to $1\%$ scanning one parameter at a time and to $1.5\%$ letting both of them vary simultaneously in the corresponding intervals.} {In the case of $\mathcal{B}(\kpn)$ the dependence on $\beta$ is very weak as one can verify even analytically by inspecting the formula (\ref{AIACD}).
 Therefore we have absorbed it into the non-parametric error.}

 The exact dependence of both branching ratios on $\vcb$ for different $\gamma$ and $\beta$ is shown in Fig.~\ref{fig:CKMdependence}.
 We observe the pattern summarized at the beginning of our paper.
 Furthermore, one can notice that the branching ratio for $\kpn$ is almost exactly independent {of} the $\beta$ angle, as commented above. {One can also see that the largest uncertainties on these branching ratios {are} due to the $\vcb$ parameter: the {elimination} of this source of error is the main focus of our work.}